qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 Both in absolute or relative reference digitizing, angle, distance, x and y constraints can be locked continuously by clicking the |lockedRepeat|
 :guilabel:`Continuous lock` buttons.
-Using continuous lock allow you to digitize several points or vertexes using the same constraints.
+Using continuous lock allows you to digitize several points or vertexes using the same constraints.

 Relative angular coordinates digitizing
 ---------------------------------------